 The caregiver must:

 Both the caregiver and the person for whom he/she provides care must meet the program’s eligibility criteria.
-The Care Coordinator determines eligibility through an assessment process.
+The Nova Scotia Health Authority determines eligibility through a referral and assessment process.
 The Caregiver Benefit is reportable income so caregivers should contact Canada Revenue Agency for information about tax implications.

-Applicants who are assessed as having very high care needs have some combination of:
+Applicants who are assessed as having high care needs have some combination of:

 To apply, call Continuing Care, toll free at 1-800-225-7225.
 You, your caregiver or someone else (with your consent) can make an application.
 You will need to provide your name, Health Card Number and some additional information about your situation.